FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 Traffic generator must offer only packets compatible with the traffic profile, and only count similarly compatible packets as received.

+Criteria defining which received packets are compatible are left for test specification to decide.

 ## Offered Load